Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 Ramos was a student at Uvalde High School and lived in the small city 80 miles west of San Antonio.

-The teen had hinted on social media that an attack could be coming, state Sen Roland Gutierrez told reporters.
+The teen had hinted on social media that an attack could be coming, state senator Roland Gutierrez told reporters.
 “He suggested the kids should watch out,” the lawmaker said.

-Ramos also wrote, “I’m going to shoot an elementary school,” on Facebook, according to the governor, though Facebook disputes that account, saying the messages were “private one-to-one text messages that were discovered after the terrible tragedy occurred”.
+Ramos sent a direct message to an individual on a Facebook platform reading, “I’m going to shoot an elementary school.”

 The 18-year-old shot his grandmother in the face before stealing the family truck and driving to Robb Elementary School just before midday on Tuesday.
 She called police on him herself, and was later taken to a hospital in critical condition.